 If there are complaints of a serious nature, the Chief Executive Officer will ask that the complaint be put in writing.

 Complaints will be recorded in accordance with the requirements for complaints management outlined by The Office of Disability Services Commissioner.
 Member and client privacy will be respected and protected in relation to the recording, management and resolution of the complaint.
-For a full copy of BCA’s complaints policy, please visit www.bca.org.au/feedback or call the office.
+For a full copy of BCA’s complaints policy, please go to this page or call BCA.